» this post may contain affiliate links which won’t change your price but will share some commission. «

 - You made a poor choice with the curriculum and are having second thoughts.

-You could get angry, rant on social media, even send your kid to public school.
-You could let these issues derail your entire plan for the year.
+Responding by getting angry, ranting on social media or even sending your kid to public school could derail your entire plan for the year.

 Please don’t do that.